-'The surroundings in which a heritage asset is experienced.
+The surroundings in which a heritage asset is experienced.
 Its extent is not fixed and may change as the asset and its surroundings evolve.
-Elements of a setting may make a positive or negative contribution to the significance of an asset, may affect the ability to appreciate that significance or may be neutral.'
+Elements of a setting may make a positive or negative contribution to the significance of an asset, may affect the ability to appreciate that significance or may be neutral.

-- 3.10 Historic England's Historic Environment Good Practice Advice in Planning Note 3: The Setting of Heritage Assets Setting (2017) was used to inform the methodology for this assessment which follows steps i) to iv) outlined in the guidance. - 3.11 The production of this HS has taken into account the physical and sensory surroundings of the asset, in order to understand the contribution 'setting' makes to the heritage significance of the asset(s).
+- 3.4.8 Historic England's GPA3, The Setting of Heritage Assets Setting (2017), was used to inform the methodology for this assessment.
+The guidance recommends that a systematic and staged '5-step process' to assessment should be adopted, to which this HS has adopted steps i) to iv): - i. identify which heritage assets and their settings are affected, - ii. assess the degree to which these settings make a contribution to the significance of the heritage asset(s) or allow significance to be appreciated, - iii. assess the effects of the proposed development, whether beneficial or harmful, on that significance or on the ability to appreciate it, - iv. explore the way to maximise enhancement and avoid or minimise harm, - v. make and document the decision and monitor outcomes. - 3.4.9 The production of this HS has taken into account the physical and sensory surroundings of the asset, in order to understand the contribution 'setting' makes to the heritage significance of the asset(s).
 This has included topography and intervening development and vegetation.
 It also considers how the asset is currently experienced and understood through its setting, in particular views to and from the asset and the site, along with key views, and the extent to which setting may have already been compromised.

-3.12 The relative contribution of the heritage values to the significance of the asset(s) are graded as either high, medium, low, neutral or detrimental.
+3.4.10 The relative contribution of the heritage values to the significance of the asset(s) are graded as either high, medium, low, neutral or detrimental.